peterdemin/django-uploadstatic/README.rst

     STATIC_URL = "https://s3.amazonaws.com/some-domain/"

-- Once you are ready to upload all static files that have been collecte in your site's ``STATIC_ROOT``, use the ``uploadstatic`` management command::
+- Once you are ready to upload all static files that have been collected in your site's ``STATIC_ROOT``, use the ``uploadstatic`` management command::